 "Both sides expressed interest in enhancing cooperation possibilities in the maritime domain.
 It was agreed to hold dialogue to look into measures for cooperation in defence sphere, including port calls by naval ships, training and regular exchanges of defence delegations," the Ministry of External Affairs (MEA) said, in a joint statement.

-Prime Minister Narendra Modi and Iranian President Hassan Rouhani welcomed the growing interaction between their National Security Councils and agreed to enhance regular and institutionalized consultations between them and others concerned on terrorism, security and related issues such as organised crime, money-laundering, drug trafficking and cybercrime.
+Prime Minister Narendra Modi and Iranian President Hassan Rouhani welcomed the growing interaction between their security-councils">National Security Councils and agreed to enhance regular and institutionalized consultations between them and others concerned on terrorism, security and related issues such as organised crime, money-laundering, drug trafficking and cybercrime.

 Both the sides "positively" noted the progress achieved in the implementation of the bilateral agreement on the transfer of sentenced persons; the Extradition Treaty by both sides and understanding reached on Mutual Legal Assistance Treaty on Civil and Commercial Matters.